formulahendry/teamsfx-migrator/README.md

 ## tfx-migration-helper

-CLI to migrate samples to TeamsFX V3
+CLI to reduce manual steps to migrate samples to TeamsFX V3.

 ### Usage